Dog Ear Revision After Plastic Surgery: What to Expect

 • Swelling is still expected so a post-op binder may need to be worn.
 Some surgeons will also recommend that their patients follow a low-sodium diet to minimize swelling.

-• Keeping the incisions clean can minimize infections that may delay wound healing.
+• Keeping incisions clean with your usual routine hygiene (e.g., showering).
 Contact your surgeon if any redness, swelling or warmth is observed.

-• Scar care treatments and scar massage can begin 3 weeks after the procedure.
+• Scar care treatments and scar massage can begin 3 weeks after the procedure to help reduce scar texture and discoloration.

-Patients who have successfully had their top surgery covered by insurance may also typically have the revision covered.
-For out-of-pocket patients who initially had their top surgery at GCC, surgeons’ fees for revisions may be waived if scheduled within one year of the initial surgery.
+Patients who have successfully had their top surgery covered by insurance will typically have the revision covered.
+For patients who paid for their initial surgery with the GCC entirely out-of-pocket, the surgeons’ fees for revisions may be waived; this fee waiver is available to patients who request their revision before the 12 month pos-top mark.
 However, other fees such as those for the facility and anesthesiologist are not waived and must be paid.

 • Dog ears are sometimes seen after a double incision top surgery when large amounts of tissue are removed.